immutable/imx-wallet-sdk-ios/README.md

 ## Handle callbacks

-All the `ImmutableXWallet` methods (connect, disconnect, etc.) are asynchronous, and changes to the status are communicated via the callback.
+All the `ImmutableXWallet` methods (connect, disconnect, etc.) are asynchronous, and will only return when they've completed the operation.
+If a user is taken to a wallet app for a connection or signature and does not perform the required operation, the request will not complete, leading to a [pending state](#pending-states) that is communicated via the callback.

+Status callbacks are also useful for listening to status updates triggered from different screens.

 ### Set callback